T0jal/firstPortfolio/README.md

 ## Demo

 The webpage can be seen live at www.tojal.pt (today, 16.07.2021.
-It will most likely be changed overtime.)
+It will most likely be changed over time.)

 ## Authors